 - All pupils who require moving and handling will be the subject of regular risk assessments.
 Ideally the initial risk assessment will take place before admission but otherwise will take place within a week of admission. - Pupils will not be moved and handled unless a risk assessment has taken place, this includes accessing the pool and rebound.
 This will be part of the initial ability assessment. - Leigh Academy Milestone does not have a No lifting policy; however we do follow the lifting guidelines as recommended by the Health and Safety Executive.
 These guidelines can be found at the end of this document.
-If a child's weight is 14kg or above and is unable to support themselves during transfers e.g. weight bearing, then it will be discussed with family regarding the use of a sling and hoist.
+If a child's weight is 14kg or above and is unable to support themselves during transfers e.g. weight bearing, then it will be discussed with family regarding the use of a sling and hoist. - Therapists will be invited to contribute to the risk assessment.
+As far as possible the moving and handling practices agreed to will be consistent with practices recommended for home use. - Risk assessment will be undertaken by the nominated risk assessor in conjunction with the staff team that will be responsible for future moving and handling practice. - Risk assessments will be reviewed annually or whenever circumstances change. - Class teams are responsible to inform the Moving and Handling team of any changes/issues that arise. - It is each individual staff member's responsibility to ensure that they have read and understood the risk assessment and how each student should be moved and sign the risk assessment to say they have read and understood the document. - Risk assessors will give notice of risk assessment arrangements and publish a programme of re-assessments. - Risk assessments will be written on the agreed pro-forma and submitted to an accredited Moving and Handling trainer for signing. - The risk assessment will be saved in the pupil's folder on the Academy's network and a copy provided for the class team which should be kept in the pupil's file in the classroom.

-- Therapists will be invited to contribute to the risk assessment.
-As far as possible the moving and handling practices agreed to will be consistent with practices recommended for home use. - Risk assessment will be undertaken by the nominated risk assessor in conjunction with the staff team that will be responsible for future moving and handling practice. - Risk assessments will be reviewed annually or whenever circumstances change. - Class teams are responsible to inform the Moving and Handling team of any changes/issues that arise. - Risk assessors will give notice of risk assessment arrangements and publish a programme of re-assessments. - Risk assessments will be written on the agreed pro-forma and submitted to an accredited Moving and Handling trainer for signing. - The risk assessment will be saved in the pupil's folder on the Academy's network and a copy provided for the class team which should be kept in the pupil's file in the classroom. - Two copies will be sent home for parents/carers to sign and return a copy.
-However, if the Risk Assessment isn't returned within 1 week then the assessors will put the Risk Assessment into place. - When planning off site visits or on site extra-curricular activities, e.g. bouncy castles, activity days etc please consult the Moving and Handling team for support to assess the environment is safe and appropriate for students who are wheelchair users and supporting staff and also for transport access. - Students who use the pool will have a risk assessment completed for use of the pool.
+- Two copies will be sent home for parents/carers to sign and return a copy.
+However, if the Risk Assessment isn't returned within 1 week then the assessors will put the Risk Assessment into place. - When planning off site visits or on site extra-curricular activities, e.g. bouncy castles, activity days etc please consult the Moving and Handling team for support to assess if the environment is safe and appropriate for students who are wheelchair users and supporting staff and also for transport access. - Students who use the pool will have a risk assessment completed for use of the pool.